 Urea cycle disorders belong to inborn errors of metabolism that are associated with fatal brain damage and death in newborns.

-Consequences of Urea Cycle Defects
+VIDEO Consequences of Urea Cycle Defects

 When one of the urea cycle enzymes is absent or deficient, ammonia, which is a highly neurotoxic, is not eliminated from the body and accumulates, leading to elevated blood levels of ammonia called hyperammonemia.
 Excess ammonia in the blood stream enters the brain and causes irreversible damage, leading to coma or death.
 Untreated children experience retarded physical and mental development.